 Under a 1989 mandate by the Texas Legislature, the entire Houston/Galveston area is required to develop a plan for reducing our dependence on groundwater.
 Here in Fort Bend MUD 23 (MUD 23) groundwater is pumped to your homes from the Chicot and Evangeline Aquifers which are located hundreds of feet below our neighborhoods.
 Some neighborhoods in the Houston area already receive surface water, for example pumped out of Lake Houston, treated and piped to their homes, but residents of MUD 23 have always received groundwater.
 The overuse of groundwater in the Houston area has resulted in negative impacts including land subsidence and declining water levels in the Chicot and Evangeline Aquifiers.
 This link in Wikipedia does a good job of explaining Groundwater related Subsidence.

 The Legislature created the Fort Bend Subsidence District (FBSD), whose purpose is to provide for the regulation of the withdrawal of groundwater within Fort Bend County to alleviate these negative impacts.
-Here is a link to both the Harris County and Fort Bend County Subsidence Districts: Subsidence.
+For more information, visit the Harris-Galveston Subsidence District and the Fort Bend County Subsidence District.

 MUD 23 elected to join the Missouri City Groundwater Reduction Plan (MCGRP).
 Other participating communities include Sienna Plantation, Riverstone, Quail Valley, Lake Shore Harbour, Vicksburg and Lake Olympia.
 All MUDs in the Houston area are joining with another entity as most, like us, are too small to “go it alone”.
 Again, everyone is under the same mandate so MUDs and Cities are joining forces to make it more economical for everyone.
 Additionally, significant penalties could be assessed for failure to comply with the legislative mandate to reduce groundwater usage and convert some consumers to surface water and thus halt the effects of the subsidence.